 Through these bank details, entities can have a deeper knowledge of the financial situation and behavior of people, creating a credit profile that allows them to offer products according to their specific needs.

 Fraud prevention: by improving the authentication and identification of customers in the control of operations.

-Fairer competitiveness: companies in the financial market have difficulty attracting new customers due to the difficulty of evaluating them accurately, creating a competitive disadvantage that would correct open banking.
+Fairer competitiveness: companies in the financial market have difficulty attracting new customers due to the difficulty of accurately evaluating them, creating a competitive disadvantage that would correct open banking.

-Antit, as a FinTech developer company, will allow you to improve your management capacity, transforming your platforms into simpler and above all efficient ones for the user, forging products of value and competitiveness in the financial industry.
+Antit as a FinTech developer will allow you to improve your management capacity, transforming your platforms into a simpler and above all efficient one for the user, forging products of value and competitiveness in the financial industry.